MyNorthland

 Tuition and Fees

-Based upon Board of Trustee approved rates.
+Based upon Board of Trustees-approved rates.
 These rates are re-evaluated each year.

 Books and Supplies